-Feature Wit Woodl hin: and(s) Cpts Map No Notes
+Feature Wit Woodla Cpts Map No Notes

-Historic Environment: c Environment:
+Historic Environment: I I T I

-Scheduled Monuments uled Monuments Yes 🗌
+Scheduled Monuments Yes 🗌 No 🖂

-Unscheduled Monuments Yes 🖂 No 🗌 (all) 7
+Unscheduled Monuments Yes  No 🗌 (all) 7

 Scheduled Landscapes Yes 🗌 No 🖂

 Registered Parks and Gardens Yes 🗌 No 🖂

 Boundaries and Veteran Trees Yes 🖂 No 🗌 (all) 7 See below

 Other (please Specify): Yes 🗌 No 🖂

-NotesAlthough the Kent Historic I within the woodland (datab features of historic interestWood banks / ditches are p also as internal subdivisions Such sinuous boundary feat woodland.
-Old maps sugge little in the last 150 years sThe ride running along the Amherst's Drive".
-Lady Am the nearby Montreal Estate It is likely that the ride date Environmer ase checke present. resent alon s of the wor ures are go st that the o they are northern pl herst was G es from the Ide Hill an f the Stubb Survey ma e is still mun d excavati ry but this 1967.
-The he wood w ions. damage an n" trees - T sweet che f damage. re sheltered as importar eastern en nt Record d 14/02/2 ng many o od, althou enerally co se bounda potentially ateau are the wife o overnor-C early 19 ^t d Bessels os Wood (4 p and the ich evider ons.
-The has rever re are a nu hich do no d disturba there are stnuts wh These are d lower slo at landsca d of the ri records in 2018), the f the ext and their onsidered aries of the f the 1 st General of h century Green. around V area is s fice of part 1909 ma ted to we umber of part appeal ance to a a number ich have scattered opes.
-Not pe and e dge, whi ernal woo size and p d to be go ne woodla s of some woodland Earl Amhe f India be but may Vindmill Po shown as a st quarryin p also sho codland by smaller q r on the O Il archaeo r of vetera survived f cable trees cological f ch is a pro environment features fact a number of dland boundaries, and prominence varies. od evidence of ancient nd have changed very antiquity. is known as "Lady erst who once owned tween 1823 and 1828. follow the route of a oint) is shown as tree- a gravel pit on the ng activity in this area ows the northern part y 1937 and is shown juarry pits along the S mapping and may logical features during an beech trees and the 1987 storm, albeit out the wood, a have been marked on features.
-These also ominent local
+Notes Although the Kent Historic E within the woodland (databa features of historic interest pralso as internal subdivisions Such sinuous boundary features of historic interest in the last 150 years so The ride running along the n Amherst's Drive".
+Lady Amh the nearby Montreal Estate a It is likely that the ride dates more ancient road between 3 The north-western corner of less on the 1896 Ordnance S 1909 and 1937 maps.
+There with numerous small pits and of Brockhill Wood as a quarr as coniferous plantation by 1 steeper southern edges of th pre-date the larger excavation Care will be taken to avoid d woodland operations.
+Veteran / "potential veterand" numerous mature oaks and a suffering varying degrees of although mainly on the more Map 7 and will be retained a include the redwood at the e landmark. se checked present. esent alon of the woo ures are ge st that thes that the othey are p orthern pla nerst was t and was Go s from the Ide Hill and the Stubb Survey maj is still mu d excavation y but this 1967.
+Ther ne wood who ons. lamage and " trees - T sweet ches d amage.
+T e sheltered s importan d 14/02/2 g many o od, althou enerally co se bounda potentially ateau are the wife o overnor-C early 19 t d Bessels s Wood (A p and the ch evider ons.
+The has rever e are a nu hich do no d disturba here are stnuts wh These are l lower slo at landsca 2018), the of the ext onsidered aries of the presention of the 1 st General of h century Green. around V area is so ted to we umber of pot appea ance to a a number ich have scattered pes.
+Not ere are in ernal woo size and p d to be go he woodla s of some woodland Earl Amhe f India be but may Vindmill Po shown as st quarryin p also sho oodland by smaller of r on the O ill archaeo r of vetera survived f ed through table trees fact a number of dland boundaries, and prominence varies. od evidence of ancient nd have changed very antiquity. is known as "Lady erst who once owned tween 1823 and 1828. follow the route of a oint) is shown as tree- a gravel pit on the ng activity in this area ows the northern part y 1937 and is shown juarry pits along the PS mapping and may logical features during an beech trees and the 1987 storm, albeit out the wood, s have been marked on features.
+These also